alexandreborges/malwoverview/README.md

 1. Python version 3.8 or later (Only Python 3.x !!!
 It does NOT work using Python 2.7)

        $ apt-get install python3.8  (for example)

 2. Python-magic.

       To install python-magic package you can execute the following command:

        $ pip3.8 install python-magic

       Or compiling it from the github repository:

        $ git clone https://github.com/ahupp/python-magic
        $ cd python-magic/
        $ python3.8 setup.py build
        $ python3.8 setup.py install

       As there are serious problems about existing two versions of python-magic package, my recommendation is to install it from github (second procedure above) and copy the magic.py file to the SAME directory of malwoverview tool.

 3. Install several Python packages:

        $ pip3.8 install -r requirements.txt

        OR

        $ pip3.8 install -U pefile
        $ pip3.8 install -U colorama
        $ pip3.8 install -U simplejson
        $ pip3.8 install -U python-magic
-       $ pip3.8 install requests==2.2.22
+       $ pip3.8 install -U requests
        $ pip3.8 install -U validators
        $ pip3.8 install -U geocoder
-       $ pip3.8 install polyswarm-api==1.1.1
+       $ pip3.8 install -U polyswarm-api
        $ pip3.8 install -U pathlib
        $ pip3.8 install -U configparser